|

 Ask your questions in a logical sequence.
 When framing

-or "no" answers.
-Questions should be open ended and you
+"yes" or "no" answers.
+Questions should be open ended

-should encourage your guests to elaborate on their responses.
+and you should encourage your guests to elaborate on

 9. Provide Guests Tips